mpimd-csc/phgasnets/README.md

 The project offers two dockerfiles [`Dockerfile.dev`](Dockerfile.dev) and [`Dockerfile.run`](Dockerfile.run) with the necessary instructions to set the relevant environment and run the codes without having to install dependencies on the host.

-First, build the base imag with all dependencies using,
+First, build the base image with all dependencies using,
 ```bash
 docker build -t phgasnets-dev -f Dockerfile.dev .
 ```